-If you have a Shared Server setup, be careful when creating routing rules to only apply the rule to the Site/s that you want.
-For example, if you only want a specific routing rule to apply to your main Site of ILL and not your shared server sites of ABC and XYZ, you will need to specify that in the routing rule.
-Adding NVTGC = 'ILL' to the Match String will tell the system to only apply the routing rule to the ILL Site.
+If you have a Shared Server setup, it is important to exercise caution when creating routing rules to ensure that the rule is applied only to the desired site/s.
+For example, if you want a particular routing rule to apply solely to your main site, ILL, and not to your shared server sites, ABC and XYZ, you must specify this in the routing rule by adding NVTGC = 'ILL' as a condition in the rule's match string.

 - Click New Record.